mfranzke/loading-attribute-polyfill/README.md

 [![CrossBrowserTesting](https://crossbrowsertesting.com/blog/wp-content/uploads/2017/09/cbt-wp-logo.png "CrossBrowserTesting")](https://crossbrowsertesting.com) [![Join the chat at https://gitter.im/loading-attribute-polyfill/community](https://badges.gitter.im/loading-attribute-polyfill/community.svg)](https://gitter.im/loading-attribute-polyfill/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-## things to keep in mind
+## Things to keep in mind

-- The demo HTML code is meant to be simple
+- The HTML demo code is meant to be simple
 - This polyfill doesn't (so far) provide any functionality for the `loading="eager"` value, as this was released even already, but still seems to be in the measure, learn and improvements phase.

 ## More information on the standard